marginaltech/marginaltech.github.io/index.md

 It isn't.

-Genuine technological competence is the existential threat in your industry.
+Genuine technical competence is the existential threat in most industries.
-That threat is simple to understand and counter.
+But that threat is simple to understand and counter:

-1. *Methodically integrate software automation and analytics into bespoke business processes.*
+1. *Methodically integrate automation and analytics into your business processes.*
-2. *Compound modest, but substantive, benefits in terms of efficiency and insights.*
+2. *Compound modest, but substantive, benefits in terms of efficiency and insight.*
 3. *In time, step-changes in how to do business will become apparent and will be difficult for competitors' to reproduce.*

-It's simple, but it isn't easy.
+It's simple, but not easy.

 ### I help organisations elicit ends and execute means.

-After more than a decade in the technology industry, I became an independent consultant to do work that was more meaningful, for my clients and myself, than the grandiose fever dreams peddled by the big consultancies and firms.
+After more than a decade abetting the grandiose fever dreams of the technology industry, I became an independent consultant to do work that was more meaningful, for me and my clients.

 My experience is [broad and deep](https://www.linkedin.com/in/christopher-mcewan-850a0a62).
-If you truly need the cutting-edge then I offer that.
-Honestly, what most organisations need is someone who can design and deliver technical solutions that are effective, proportionate and sustainable.
+If you truly need the cutting-edge then I can offer that.
+What you probably need is someone who will design and deliver technical capabilities that are effective, proportionate and sustainable.

 I am a doer.
 I am thrifty.
 I am impact driven.
 I embrace unfamilar domains.